CoderDojo/cd-theme/README.md

 [![Build Status](https://travis-ci.org/timber/starter-theme.svg)](https://travis-ci.org/timber/starter-theme)

+## Changes made to this Theme
-## See docs/riot.md for specific instructions around customisations in this Theme
+See docs/riot.md for specific instructions around customisations in this Theme

 ## Installing the Theme